zagy/gocept.cache/README.rst

 RAM caching infrastructure.

-This package is compatible with Python version 2.7, 3.3 up to 3.5, PyPy and PyPy 3.
+This package is compatible with Python version 2.7, 3.4, 3.5, PyPy and PyPy 3.

-Copyright (c) 2007-2016 gocept gmbh & co. kg
+Copyright (c) 2007-2017 gocept gmbh & co. kg

 All Rights Reserved.